KosMarton/ServerGateway/README.md

 ## How to use it?

 To clone the repository just go to the desired directory on your machine, open a cmd and type: `git clone https://github.com/KosMarton/ServerGateway`.
 Then if the repository have cloned to your directory, open the Visual Studio Solution file that the repository comes with (ServerGateway.sln).
 Then just build and run the program.
 Don't forget to fill in the server parameter variables in the demonstration file (Demonstration.cs).

 If you want to use the Framework in your projects just import the `ServerGateway.cs` file into your project and include the `ServerGateway` namespace.

+## License
+The code is open source and free to copy but don't forget to mention my Github if you using this in your project.
+You can read more in the license file.

 Have fun and good coding :)